The trap

 What this looks like in practice

-Hargreaves & Sterling deployed an IDP layer for contract review.
+Take a contract-review IDP layer.
 The model handles 88-92% of clauses with high confidence.
-The remaining 8-12% — the actual deviations from firm standards — go to a partner.
-Partner time on reviews dropped 78% in three weeks.
+The remaining 8-12%, the actual deviations from firm standards, go to a partner.
+The design target: partner review time down by roughly three-quarters.